fargeo/archesguides/_pages/new-record.md

 ![Card Tree]({{site.url}}/assets/images/cardTreeAnnotated.png)

 You can think of creating data within your record as adding cards.
 Some cards are nested within other cards to give more structure to records.
-## Branches
-Branches are a modular version of a resource model that can be used in multiple records and types of resources.
-Branches allow you to reuse complex node structures across multiple records.
-By being easily exportable and transplantable, Branches allow you to efficiently reuse node structures you create without having to rebuild them.

 ## Cards
 Cards are defined by semantic nodes that hold no data, but serve as a heading or descriptor for the nodes below it.
 Each field that data can be entered into on a card is a node that can be set to a value depending on its datatype.